 Keep an eye out

 As soon as the white flowers disappear I keep an eye out for the berries to turn.
 First, they are small and light green.
 Over time they darken, turning pale pink to red then finally to a deep purple.
 The darker color is a little bit more difficult to see than the flowers among the darkish green leaves and shadowy areas they occupy.
 This is why it is a good idea to keep an eye out for the flowers and then keep track as the season progresses.

 They are not too hard to find and can pop up in different spots from one year to the next.
 For example, I found a patch near a pond near that was very large (maybe an acre or two) and covered in berries.
 The very next year there was still a patch there but much smaller while other areas near by flourished.

-Everyday for 30 minutes around noon I picked about 16 to 20 ounces in June and July.
+Everyday for 30 minutes around noon I pick about 16 to 20 ounces in June and July.
+It some areas you can get several pounds of dewberries in just one afternoon.
 Be warned though, they do have thorns and in my area they are rife with chiggers!
 I wore good garden gloves, tall rain boots with very long socks, thick pants and a long sleeve shirt.
 While it was hot (temperatures here reach 95F) this helped keep the infuriating chiggers away while protecting me from sun and my hands from berry thorns.

 Taste and Use

 Dewberries are delicious but can be pretty tart, especially if picked a little early.
 They are also small and full of more seeds to their cultivated blackberry counterparts and.
 Given their tartness they still make absolutely excellent jam and homemade ice cream.